s23rcan/Elk-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-playbook.yml file to /etc/ansible/roles
-- Update the filebeat-config.yml file to includethe Private IP add of the ELK-Server to the ElasticSearch and Kibana Sections of the Configuration file.
+- Update the /etc/ansible/hosts file to include the IP address of the Elk Server VM and webservers.
 - Run the playbook, and navigate to Kibana page at with http://ELKServerPublicIP:5601/app/kibana# to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_

-- _Which file is the playbook?
-Where do you copy it?_
+-Which file is the playbook?
-  - [ELK-Playbook](YML-Playbooks/ELK-Playbook.yml) - used to install ELK Server
+  - [ELK-Playbook](https://github.com/s23rcan/Elk-Stack-Project/blob/main/Ansible/elk_playbook.txt) - used to install ELK Server
-  - [Filebeat-Playbook](YML-Playbooks/Filebeat-Playbook.yml) - Used to install and configure Filebeat on Elk Server and DVWA servers
+  - [Filebeat-Playbook](https://github.com/s23rcan/Elk-Stack-Project/blob/main/Ansible/filebeat_playbook.txt) - Used to install and configure Filebeat on Elk Server and DVWA servers
-  - [Metricbeat-Playbook](YML-Playbooks/Metricbeat-Playbook.yml) - Used to install and configure Metricbeat on Elk Server and DVWA servers
+  - [Metricbeat-Playbook](https://github.com/s23rcan/Elk-Stack-Project/blob/main/Ansible/metric_playbook.txt) - Used to install and configure Metricbeat on Elk Server and DVWA servers

--Where do you copy it?_
+-Where do you copy it?
   - /etc/ansible/

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+-Which file do you update to make Ansible run the playbook on a specific machine?
   - /etc/ansible/hosts.cfg

--How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
    - /etc/ansible/hosts.cfg ensure you you have input your IP address for the specific machine you;d like to install the ELK server versus the Filebeats.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+-Which URL do you navigate to in order to check that the ELK server is running?
   - http://publicip(elkserver):5601